David Hall, Founder & CEO

 Marta Thoma Hall, President

-Marta Thoma Hall has been working as President of Velodyne for the past year.
+Marta Thoma Hall has held the position of President of Velodyne since 2011.
 She brings a passion for art and design that has been honed over the years through her many celebrated public art installations, solo fine art exhibitions, and awards.
 As a nationally recognized public artist, her sculptures can be viewed in cities and towns across the country.
 Hall has managed her own art business for thirty years and her work has taken her to New York, London, South America, and Asia.

-In her role at Velodyne, Hall oversees the design and development of new products as the company expands into new markets.
-She looks forward to bringing her aesthetic and love of fine art to Velodyne’s celebrated and legendary audio technology.
+In her role at Velodyne, Hall oversees the design and development of audio products as the company expands into new markets.
+She has brought her aesthetic and love of fine art to Velodyne’s celebrated and legendary audio technology.

 Hall graduated from the University of California, Berkeley with a B.A. in fine arts.
 She learned extensively about economics from her father, who was a Professor of Economics at the University of Tehran.

 George Ross is General Manager for Velodyne's LiDAR and Audio division.
 He is responsible for controlling all operations including the supervision of the manufacturing, production scheduling, purchasing, cost control, efficiencies and quality control of the company.
 As an integral member of Velodyne’s management team, Ross is overseeing the design and deployment of a 3,100 square foot clean room along with doubling the manufacturing staff.

 With over 25 years of management experience, Ross has strong expertise in operational scale-up, quality control, tooling and fixtures, and materials flow for high-precision devices.
 He also has a track record for driving product refinement through customer feedback and sustained process refinement.
 Most recently Ross worked as director of manufacturing at St. Jude Medical.
 Prior to this, Ross held the title of director of manufacturing at SurgRx.